 Results: Regarding postoperative complications, wound infection took place in only one (10%) patient in LICAP group and one (10%) patient in the AICAP group; seroma occurred in only one (10%) patient in LICAP group and one (10%) patient in the TDAP group; and fat necrosis occurred in only one (10%) patient in the TDAP group.
 Incidence of wound infection, seroma, and fat necrosis was insignificantly different among the studied groups.
-Breast distortion occurred in one (10%) patient in the AICAP group and not observed in the other groups, and partial flap necrosis occurred in one (10%) patient in the LICAP group and one (10%) patient in the AICAP group and was not observed in the TDAP group.
+Breast distortion occurred in one (10%) patient in the AICAP group and not observed in the other groups, and partial flap necrosis occurred in one (10%) patient in the AICAP group and not observed in the other groups.
 Incidence of distortion and partial flap necrosis were insignificantly different between the studied groups.
 The conservative treatment of breast cancer core results, surgeon's assessment, patient's satisfaction and breast Q scores did not differ between the three groups.